-- 1. Where the registration of a person is cancelled suo-motu by the proper officer, such registered person may apply for revocation of the cancellation to such proper officer, within 90 days from the date of service of the order of cancellation of registration. - 2.
+- However, in case registration was canceled for failure of registered person to furnish the returns, before applying for revocation of registration the person has to rectify the default (i.e. file the returns and deposit all the pending dues) for which registration was cancelled by the PO. - 2.
 If the proper officer is satisfied that there are sufficient grounds for revocation of cancellation, he may revoke the cancellation of registration, by an order within 30 days of receipt of application and communicate the same to the applicant. - 3.
 Otherwise, he may reject the revocation application.
 However, before rejecting the application, he has to first issue SCN to the applicant who shall furnish the clarification within 7 working days of service of SCN.
 The proper officer shall dispose the application (accept/reject the same) within 30 days of receipt of clarification. - 4.
-Provided that such period may, on sufficient cause being shown, and for reasons to be recorded in writing, be extended by the Commissioner or an officer authorised by him in this behalf, not below the rank of Additional Commissioner or Joint Commissioner, as the case may be, for a further period not exceeding 180 days"
+In case of revocation of cancellation order, the registered person shall furnish all the returns relating to the tax period from the effective date of cancellation of registration till the date of order of revocation of cancellation order within a period of 30 days from the date of order of revocation.